No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 Depending on which stage of growth the rice is in, there could be endless rows of golden or green rice plants.

-There are also bicycles for rental close by for a faster pace of exploration!
+Note: There are also bicycles for rental in town for a faster pace of exploration!
 The bicycles double as props for photos too.

 AMG Bicycle Renting Sekinchan